dimkr/tootik/SETUP.md

 ```

 To enable more verbose logging, add `-loglevel -4`.

-We use a separate directory for the database because tootik monitors the directory that contains the HTTPS certificate and the directory that contains the blocklist for changes, so it can reload these files when they get replaced or modified.
-The database changes often, so putting the database in the same directory as the files tootik monitors for changes can result in many wakeups and increased CPU usage.

 **tootik writes logs to stderr.
 Keep this shell open for troubleshooting purposes, and continue in another.**